FossilProject/FossilProjectBlog/_posts/2026-03-18-introducing-fossil-project.md

 ## What's Coming

-The Fossil Project will try to publish weekly.
+The Fossil Project will try to publish weekly at the minimum.
 The coverage here will not be limited to any one category of software or any one type of user.
 Whether you are a developer, a creative, or simply someone who uses a computer and has started asking questions about the tools you depend on, there will be something here for you.

 Upcoming posts will cover a range of FOSS projects across different disciplines, from game development tools to productivity software to the broader Linux ecosystem.
 The goal is not to be an exhaustive encyclopedia but to be a honest, practical voice pointing toward things worth your attention.